 How much does an intranet cost?
 Licensing is only one part of the cost equation.
 Include expenses like implementation, configuration, user training, ongoing support, and potential customizations when evaluating intranet pricing.
 A lower upfront cost can lead to higher long-term expenses if the platform is difficult to maintain or lacks critical features.
 A clear ROI depends on understanding the full investment.

-No matter how strong a platform looks on paper, real-world testing is essential.
-A structured trial gives you a clear picture of how well the intranet supports daily tasks, how employees respond to the interface, and whether the platform delivers on its promises.
+Even the strongest intranet on paper may not succeed in practice.
+Real-world testing is essential to see how well the platform supports daily tasks, how employees respond to the interface, and whether it delivers on its promises.

-Select a diverse group of employees from different departments and roles to participate in a pilot.
-Include both heavy users and casual users to get a balanced view.
-Their feedback will highlight usability gaps, performance issues, and opportunities to improve the implementation plan before a full rollout.
+Select a diverse group of employees across departments and roles to participate in a trial.
+Include both frequent and occasional users for a balanced perspective.
+Their feedback will uncover usability gaps, performance issues, and opportunities to refine your rollout plan.

-Don’t just test general navigation—validate the platform against actual workflows.
-Simulate scenarios like onboarding new employees, communicating urgent field updates, or managing document approvals.
-This helps you see how well the platform handles your organization’s specific needs and confirms whether it’s a practical fit.
+Don’t limit testing to basic navigation.
+Simulate real workflows such as onboarding new hires, sending urgent field updates, or managing document approvals.
+This ensures the platform can handle your organization’s specific needs and confirms whether it’s a practical fit for long-term use.

 Choosing the right intranet platform doesn’t have to be overwhelming, especially when your decision is grounded in real workforce needs.
 At Social Edge Consulting, we help organizations evaluate intranet platforms by cutting through the noise of vendor feature lists and focus on what truly matters: how your employees work, what they need, and how your intranet can support them every day.